makersacademy/airport_challenge/README.md

 # Airport Challenge
 A weekend challenge set by Makers Academy to gage our understanding of test driven development.

-The instructions for the challenge can be found in the instructiona section at the bottom of this page.
+The instructions for the challenge can be found in the instructions section at the bottom of this page.

 All user stories have been completed.
 The bonus task was not attempted.